d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-intro.md

 $s=0$ evaluates all configurations on $r_{min} = r_{max}$, which means that we
 effectively run random search.
 In practice we execute brackets in an round robin fashion, which means we start with $s=s_{max}$ again once we finished the loop.
+Given enough resources, we could also run all brackets in parallel because configurations are sampled at random.
+We will discuss this case in more detail in Section :ref:`sec_sh_async`.

 We implement a new scheduler, that maintains a `SuccessiveHalvingScheduler` object.